FIFA World Cup records and statistics: Overall team records

-Finals records by team
+Medal table of finalists

 Teams statistics

 Note: In case there are teams with equal quantities, they will be mentioned in chronological order of tournament history (the teams that attained the quantity first, are listed first).
 If the quantity was attained by more than one team in the same tournament, the teams will be listed alphabetically.

 For a detailed list of top four appearances, see FIFA World Cup results.